AGTTeam/MonoPriData/patch_readme.txt

 You will need:
 -A Wii with the Homebrew Channel installed (see https://wiibrew.org/wiki/Homebrew_setup for instructions) -The original retail disc of Monotone Princess
--An SD card or USB device (e.g a USB-HDD or a pen drive)
+-An SD card

 Method:
-1) Download and Install Riivolution on your Wii https://rvlution.net/wiki/Riivolution/ (see link for install instructions)
+1) Insert your SD card into your computer
-2) Insert your SD card into your computer
+2) Download and install Riivolution on your Wii https://rvlution.net/wiki/Riivolution/ (see link for install instructions)
 3) Unzip 'MonopriPatch' and copy both folders inside the 'patch' subfolder onto the root of your SD card.
-You should now have a folder called 'Monopri' on the root of your SD, and a file called 'Monopri.xml' inside the /riivolution folder
+NB: If done correctly, you should have two separate 'riivolution' folders on your SD card.
+One in the 'apps' subfolder, with the files downloaded from rvlution.net, and one on the root of your SD card, with "monopri.xml" copied from the patch
 4) Eject your SD card and insert it, and the Monotone Princess disc, into your Wii
-5) Launch the Riivolution Channel on your Wii, navigate to #TODO, and run the game
+5) Run Riivolution on your Wii, make sure the translation patch is 'enabled', and launch the game

                            ========================
                                   ISO METHOD